practable/admin-tools-legacy/README.md

 ## Develop

-Before making this repo public it was scanned for lingering secrets using [git secrets](https://github.com/msalemcode/git-secrets), including these [patterns](https://github.com/timdrysdale/git-secrets-patterns).
+Before making this repo public it was scanned for secrets using [git secrets](https://github.com/msalemcode/git-secrets), including these [patterns](https://github.com/timdrysdale/git-secrets-patterns).

 ```
 git secrets --scan-history